alkanife/discord-bot/README.md

 This is a bot designed to be unique to a single Discord server, as a private bot.

-This project is currently in its development phase for version 2.0.0, see [dev](https://github.com/alkanife/alkabot/tree/dev) branch for the latest changes.
+This project is currently in its development phase for version 2.0.0, some features are in work in progress and subject to change or deletion.

 ### Features
 - Welcome messages